buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     f.addStep(SVN(svnurl="stuff"))
     f.addStep(framboozle.Framboozle())

 And then you don't even have to install framboozle.py anywhere on your system, since it will ship with Buildbot.
-You don't have to be root, you don't have to set :envvar:  `PYTHONPATH`.
-But you do have to make a good case for Framboozle being worth going into the main distribution, you'll probably have to provide docs and some unit test cases, you'll need to figure out what kind of beer the author likes, and then you'll have to wait until the next release.
+You don't have to be root, you don't have to set :envvar:`PYTHONPATH`.
+But you do have to make a good case for Framboozle being worth going into the main distribution, you'll probably have to provide docs and some unit test cases, you'll need to figure out what kind of beer the author likes (IPA's and Stouts for Dustin), and then you'll have to wait until the next release.
 But in some environments, all this is easier than getting root on your buildmaster box, so the tradeoffs may actually be worth it.

 Putting the code in master.cfg (1) makes it available to that buildmaster instance.
 Putting it in a file in a personal library